zenodeapp/shielded-swap/README.md

 > [!TIP]
 >
-> Most of the [config.json](config.json) file is already pre-filled with data one could already make use of.
+> Most of the [config.json](config.json) file is already pre-filled with data one could make use of.
 The only values you will have to change are:
 > - `namImplicitKey`: _alias_
 > - `namTransparent`: _address_
 > - `namViewingKey`: _alias_